 From the age of 5 until 16 years old, I lived with my grandparents.
 My grandmother was often ill so my mum agreed that I could stay with them.

 Our house was just next door so it was not far from my family.
-In Batanes, the northernmost island of the Philippines, it’s almost 100% Roman Catholic and my family was very religious.
+In Batanes, the northernmost island of the Philippines.

-My grandparents went to church almost everyday, attending all the activities in the church.
-As I wanted to be right with God, I felt guilty if I missed even one mass.
+People in Batanes are very religious, my grandparents went to church regularly, attending all the activities too.
+As I wanted to be right with God, I felt guilty if I missed even one Roman Catholic mass.

 I joined the choir and the ‘children of Mary’ and in the month of May we would go from house to house with the statue of the Virgin Mary and encourage them to pray the rosary.
 I felt good about myself, believing that I was a better person than some of the people I knew.
 In the pride of my heart, I believed I was doing good.

 One time I remember asking my grandma if I would go to heaven and she said, ‘no one knows and no one can be sure. however, if while on earth you committed some small sins you will go to purgatory.
 If after you have died other people are praying for you, God will have mercy and transfer you to heaven’.